omagarwal25/fll2019-20/README.md

 This respitory has MicroPython code for Move Tank, Gyro Turning, Gyro Following, and PID Line Following

-PLEASE ASK FOR APPROVAL BEFORE MENTIONING!
+PLEASE ASK FOR APPROVAL BEFORE USING!
 AND ALWAYS GIVE CREDIT!